-Rule 702.c establishes threefour tiers of financial assurance plans.
+Rule 702.c establishes four tiers of financial assurance plans.
 All operators, except those subject to Rule 702.a.(2), will fall into one of the tiers identified by Rule 702.c.
-The Commission established the tiers in RuleRules 702.c.(1), (2), and (3) based on characteristics that are related to an operator's financial health, and the risk of an operator orphaning its assets.
-These factors include what percentage of anthe annual rate at which an operator is plugging and abandoning wells, the operator's wells are low-producing wellsaverage daily per-well production, and what percentage of wells an operator has plugged in the prior year.
+The Commission established the tiers in Rules 702.c.(1), (2), and (3) based on characteristics that are related to an operator's financial health, and the risk of an operator orphaning its assets.
+These factors include the annual rate at which an operator is plugging and abandoning wells, the operator's average daily per-well production, and what percentage of wells an operator has plugged in the prior year.
 The Commission also provided an avenue for operators to propose a plan based on its unique circumstances in Rule 702.c.(4).
 Ultimately, the tier that an operator falls within determines the type of financial assurance plan it must file pursuant to Rule 702.d.

 Rule 702.d governs the contents of financial assurance plans.
 This includes the amount of financial assurance that an operator must provide to ensure that it will be financially capable of fulfilling its statutory and regulatory obligations under the Act and the Commission's Rules.
 The Commission recognizes that a variety of circumstances may influence the appropriate amount of financial assurance.
-Accordingly, Rule 702.d.(4) provides that if an operator believes an exception to the amount of financial assurance listed in RuleRules 702.d.(1), (2), or (3) is warranted based on the operator's unique circumstances, the operator may describe the basis for the exception insubmit its own proposed financial assurance plan, and, during a Commission hearing, prove why the proposed plan is warranted without submitting a separate application for a variance hearing pursuant to Rule 502.
-This will streamline the review process by allowing the Commission to review requested exceptions as part of the financial assurance hearing.
+Accordingly, Rule 702.d.(4) provides that if an operator believes an exception to the amount of financial assurance listed in Rules 702.d.(1), (2), or (3) is warranted based on the operator's unique circumstances, the operator may submit its own proposed financial assurance plan and, during a Commission hearing, prove why the proposed plan is warranted without submitting a separate application for a variance hearing pursuant to Rule 502.

 Rule 702.d.(1) establishes the requirements for financial assurance plans for Tier 1 operators.
 The criteria for Tier 1 incentivizes operations that more adequately protect the state of Colorado, in that operators in Tier 1 must be plugging more wells than spud or maintaining 90% of their wells in a producing status.
-As a result, Tier 1 operators are at the lowest risk of orphaning their oil and gas wells and locations, demonstrating they are financially capable of meeting the requirements of the Act and therefore are required to provide the lowest amount of financial assurance of Tiers 1, 2, and 3.
+As a result, Tier 1 operators are demonstrating they are financially capable of meeting the requirements of the Act and therefore required to provide the lowest amount of financial assurance of Tiers 1, 2, and 3.

-The informational requirements for a Tier 1 financial assurance plan include basic information that will allow the Commission and Staff to verify that an operator falls within Tier 1, including information about how many of the operator's wells are low producing and how many wells the operator plugged and abandoned within the prior yearthe operator's ratio of plugging to spudding wells and an operator's percentage of inactive wells across its portfolio.
+The informational requirements for a Tier 1 financial assurance plan include basic information that will allow the Commission and Staff to verify that an operator falls within Tier 1, including information about the operator's ratio of plugging to spudding wells and an operator's percentage of inactive wells across its portfolio.
 Importantly, if an operator is not actively spudding wells, it does not qualify for Tier 1 by simply plugging one well.
 Multiple stakeholders suggested the importance of a criteria that ties to a plugging rate that exceeds the operator's spudding rate.

 The other informational requirements for a Tier 1 plan pertain to the amount and type of financial assurance that the operator will provide.
-Because Tier 1 operators are at the lowest risk of orphaning their wells, The Commission adopted a system of blanket bonds based on the number of wells that an operator operates.
+The Commission adopted a system of blanket bonds based on the number of wells that an operator operates.
 The Tier 1 financial assurance plan must also identify other types of financial assurance that the operator will provide, including financial assurance for inactive or out of service wells pursuant to Rules 218 and 434, and for other oil and gas facilities and operations pursuant to Rules 703 and 704.